How to Deliver Consistent Client Deliverables That Drive Referrals

 Errors are bound to happen when you do not have a documented checklist for completing client work in your firm.

-Workflow checklists make work faster because they save your team from the delay of figuring out what to do per task.
+Accounting workflow templates and checklists make work faster because they save your team from the delay of figuring out what to do per task.

 Besides, how many members do you have in your team, 3, 14, or 47?
 Each of them will prefer to get work done in surprising conflicting ways, which may not be bad per se.
 You can’t leave your operating procedures to each team member’s preferences.
 Your work quality will be too inconsistent for clients to take you seriously.